 Thinking about Date pinwheel cookies gives me a feeling of nostalgia.
 My Amish mom used to bake these date and nut cookies every year for Christmas.
 And I had forgotten about them until recently when I saw a request for the recipe.

-I'm not sure how I could have forgotten about this Old Fashioned Date Cookies Recipe.
-Because they are seriously one of the most delicious Christmas cookies.
-They're so soft with a little added crunch.
+I'm not sure how I could have forgotten about this Old Fashioned Date Cookies Recipe because they are seriously one of the most delicious Christmas cookies.
+They're soft and buttery cookies with a little added crunch.
 And wow!
 I am in love with that amazing date and nut paste that's rolled up between the dough!

 I have fond memories of times spent in the kitchen with my mom and two sisters.
 A week or two before Christmas, we set aside a day or two to bake cookies.
-And we baked lots of Christmas cookies, probably about ten different kinds.
+And we baked lots of Christmas cookies, probably about ten different kinds such as Mint Surprise Cookies, Peanut Butter Blossoms, Sand Tart Cookies, Raisin-filled Cookies, etc.

 Leaves were added to our extendable kitchen table, and we covered it with tablecloths and brown paper bags to place our cookies on to cool.